 After leaving school at sixteen with few qualifications, he attended the local art-college and began working at a large Victorian hospital for adults with learning disabilities where he established an artists studio alongside residents of this closed community.
 He describes this period as being the most formative in his life, where he learned and grew as an artist alongside the people living in the hospital.
 During his time there he undertook an undergraduate degree in Independent Studies and Visual Art at Lancaster University where his research focused on the relationship between creativity, culture the arts and health.
 He is a doctor of philosophy.

 Employed variously by the NHS and voluntary sector, he has led on mental health promotion for an NHS Trust and managed day services for people affected by schizophrenia in the seaside town of Morecambe.
 Before working for Manchester Metropolitan University, he lived in Cornwall and was the development director of Arts for Health Cornwall & Isles of Scilly.
-Clive lives with Multiple Myeloma, a bone marrow cancer, which he describes as an ‘inconsiderate lodger’, but increasingly he has found his curiosity and imagination piqued by the increased awareness of his own mortality.
+Clive lives with Multiple Myeloma, a bone marrow cancer, which he describes as an ‘inconsiderate lodger’, but increasingly - and regardless of a difficult prognosis - he has found his curiosity and imagination piqued by the increased awareness of his own mortality.
 His keynote for the Culture, Health & Wellbeing International Conference 2021 explored his ruminations on power, inequality and sustainability through his experience of treatment - and his walks into the hills and woods behind his home town.

 Addressing social inequities has been central to his thinking and practice, and his work has always had a strong focus on mental health and living well across the life-course, regardless of any diagnoses or labels.